 The act of reading the offset registers employs a dedicated read offset register pointer.
-The contents of the offset registers can be read on the Oo-Qn pins when $\overline{\text{LD}}$ is set LOW and $\overline{\text{REN}}$ is set LOW.
-For the IDT72V295/72V2105, data are read via Qn from the Empty Offset LSB Register on the first LOW-to-HIGH transition of RCLK.
-Upon the second LOW-to-HIGH transition of RCLK, data are read from the Empty Offset MSB Register.
-Upon the third LOW-to-HIGH transition of RCLK, data are read from the Full Offset LSB Register.
-Upon the fourth LOW-to-HIGH transition of RCLK, data are read from the Full Offset MSB Register.
-The fifth transition of RCLK reads, once again, from the Empty Offset LSB Register.
+The contents of the offset registers can be read on the Qo-Qn pins when $\overline{\text{LD}}$ is set LOW and $\overline{\text{REN}}$ is set LOW.
+Data are read via Qn from the Empty Offset Register on the first LOW-to-HIGH transition of RCLK.
+Upon the second LOW-to-HIGH transition of RCLK, data are read from the Full Offset Register.
+The third transition of RCLK reads, once again, from the Empty Offset Register.
 See Figure 15, Parallel Read of Programmable Flag Registers, for the timing diagram for this mode.

 It is permissible to interrupt the offset register read sequence with reads or writes to the FIFO.
-The interruption is accomplished by deasserting $\overline{\text{REN}}$ , $\overline{\text{LD}}$ , or both together.
-When $\overline{\text{REN}}$ and $\overline{\text{LD}}$ are restored to a LOW level, reading of the offset registers continues where it left off.
+The interruption is accomplished by deasserting \overline{REN} , \overline{LD} , or both together.
+When \overline{REN} and \overline{LD} are restored to a LOW level, reading of the offset registers continues where it left off.
 It should be noted, and care should be taken from the fact that when a parallel read of the flag offsets is performed, the data word that was present on the output lines Qn will be overwritten.